cargomedia/hubot-pulsar/README.md

 ## About

-This is a hubot script to a [Pulsar REST API service](https://github.com/cargomedia/pulsar-rest-api)
+This is ["Pulsar REST API service"](https://github.com/cargomedia/pulsar-rest-api) hubot script.

 ## Installation
 Install it as a usual [hubot script](https://github.com/github/hubot/tree/master/docs#scripting).
-After that configure it for your needs.
+After that configure it to your needs.
 For that you need to have a config file.
-The config file will be searched in the next order:
+The config file will be searched in the following order:
 * The script will try to get the environment variable `HUBOT_PULSAR_CONFIG`.
-If this variable exists then its is used as a file path to the config file.
+If this variable exists then it is used as a file path to the config file.
 * If the variable wasn't found then the script will try to locate the file `pulsar.config.json` in the directory of the hubot installation which uses the script.
 If the `pulsar.config.json` was found then the script will use it.
 * If all the previous steps failed then the script will try to read the file `config.json` in its `src` directory which is probably not what you want.